North Korean official arrives at White House to deliver letter from Kim Jong Un

 After arriving at the White House on Friday afternoon, the North Korean official was seen being ushered into the West Wing by the president's chief of staff, John Kelly.
 Trump was expected to meet with the official in the Oval Office.

-Pompeo said it was unclear whether the meeting would actually take place on June 12, but said that “real progress” has been made in meetings with North Korean officials this week.
+Pompeo would not say that the summit is a definite go for Singapore on June 12 and could not say if that decision would be made after Trump reads Kim Jong Un's letter.
+However, his comments were the most positive from any U.S. official since Trump abruptly canceled the meeting last week after belligerent statements from the North.

-Trump wrote in his letter last week that the talks would be “inappropriate” following the “hostility” from North Korea.
+The two countries, eying the first summit between the U.S. and the North after six decades of hostility, have also been holding negotiations in Singapore and the demilitarized zone between the two Koreas.

-Fox News’ John Roberts, Serafin Gomez, Brooke Singman and The Associated Press contributed to this report.
+Fox News’ John Roberts and Serafin Gomez and The Associated Press contributed to this report.